How to Fix “Windows 10 Installation has Failed” Error?

 Restarting in the recovery menu

-4. Your PC will proceed to restart and you will be prompted with the Advanced options screen.
+6. Your PC will restart, displaying the Advanced options screen.

-5. Click to open the Command Prompt from the Advanced options screen.
+7. Select Command Prompt from the Advanced options.

 bootrec /RebuildBcd